nathanlane/industrialpolicyclass/lectureone.md

 ---
 layout: default
 title: Lecture One - Concepts
-nav_order: 2
+nav_order: 3
 ---

-# Lecture 1 - Concepts, Controversities and (next) the State.
+# 1 - Concepts and Controversities

-Hilary Term Week 5.
-Two hour lecture, MSc. room.
+Lecture 1 overview: Hilary Term Week 5.
+Two hour lecture, MSc.
+Dev. room.

 Below I summarise key aspects of the lecture and provide the sources used in the lecture.